PopeCollins/Analysis-Dashboard/README.md

 # Analysis-Dashboard
-A responsive dashboard that show the flow of data
+A responsive dashboard that show the flow of sales from a data.